ayushilal20/OutbreakInvestigator-QC_Assembly/README.md

 ```
 2. If no major discrepancies are found, use ``trimm.sh`` script to perform trimming on the fastq files.

-Create directory for trimmed reads.

 ```python
 cd ..
 mkdir final
 bash trimm.sh
 ```

-3. Run multiqc on trimmed reads again to check the quality of the trimmed reads.
+3. Run multiqc on trimmed reads again to check quality of final reads.

 ```python
 cd final